Jelena Rozga: 2024-2026: new songs and performances, second acoustic studio album Zlatni dječače

-In December 2024, Rozga held five consecutive of seven sold out concerts in Sava Centar in Belgrade, becoming the first and only person to do so.
-Other two concerts, scheduled for 20 and 21 December 2024, were postponed to 16 and 17 January 2025 due school stabbing in Zagreb.
+On 30 January 2025, Rozga gave a concert at the Cesarica 2025 Awards.
 On 14 May 2025, Rozga appeared on Dr. Milojević's second season, eleventh episode podcast.
+In it, she discussed her music influences and cited Celine Dion, Dua Lipa, Zdravko Čolić, P!nk and Lady Gaga as her music inspirations.
+She shared the trick of not sleeping on her back in order to avoid acid reflux which could cause damage to her vocal chords.
+She also praised Italian singers and their performances at San Remo.
 On 30 June 2025, Rozga gave an exclusive performance of her song "Začarani krug" at the third Melodije Jadrana Festival held at the Galerije Meštrović park.
 The song was written by the duo Vjekoslava and Tonči Huljić and arranged by Leo Škaro.
 She donned a turquoise dress for the performance.
 On 29 July 2025, Rozga gave a concert at the Antique theater in Ohrid.
+On 27 October 2025, Rozga released a cover version of the song "Znam da ova ljubav ima sto života" by Dalmatian singer Gibonni followed by "Ti i ja smo južnjaci" originally performed by Zdravko Čolić on 26 November 2025.